About

 The ICCA Registry database

-The case study section of the webpage currently comprises cases studies from over 30 ICCAs across more than 19 countries, providing an opportunity for you to read other case studies and understand how communities in other regions and countries manage their ICCAs.
+The case study section of the website currently comprises cases studies from over 60 ICCAs across more than 19 countries, providing an opportunity for visitors to the website to read other case studies and understand how communities in other regions and countries manage their ICCAs.
 Not all ICCAs that are in the ICCA Registry database have a case study online.

-The ICCA Registry database and the ICCA Registry online case studies together can provide valuable insights into a diverse range of environmental and social questions around ICCAs.
+The ICCA Registry database and case studies together can provide valuable insights into a diverse range of environmental and social questions around ICCAs.